Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix's games this season have featured more combined points than this contest's total of 227.5 points 41 times.
+- Phoenix's 82 games this season have gone over this contest's total of 226.5 points 41 times.

-- Phoenix's games this season have had an average of 225.2 points, 2.3 fewer than this matchup's over/under.
+- Phoenix has an average total of 225.2 in its matchups this year, 1.3 fewer points than this game's over/under.

 Nuggets Betting Records & Stats

-- The Nuggets have been underdogs in 21 games this season and have come away with the win 10 times (47.6%) in those contests.
+- The Nuggets have been chosen as underdogs in 21 games this year and have walked away with the win 10 times (47.6%) in those games.

-- Denver has a record of 6-7, a 46.2% win rate, when it is set as the underdog by +120 or more by sportsbooks this season.
+- Denver has a record of 6-8, a 42.9% win rate, when it is set as the underdog by +115 or more by bookmakers this season.

-- Denver has an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that Denver has a 46.5% chance of pulling out a win.

 Suns vs. Nuggets Over/Under Stats (Regular Season)